Database Imports

 Table names with special characters

-If any of your table names include special characters, they will need to be renamed before the import will succeed.
+If any of your table names include special characters, they must be renamed before the import succeeds.

 Unsupported feature